How Much Does A Divorce Cost? Understanding Uncontested Divorce And Family Law

 Location can be just as crucial in the legal field as it is in real estate.
 Lawyers who practice in larger cities can charge even more than $450 per hour, while those who work in rural areas may charge less than $250 per hour.
 In other words, a divorce in Kentucky may be a different price than one in New York.

 No matter which route you choose to go, you may incur extra costs.
-It doesn’t matter if you go pro se or hire an attorney, file for an uncontested divorce or take the matter to court.
+It doesn’t matter if you go pro se or hire an attorney, file for an uncontested or collaborative divorce or take the matter to court.
 Extra fees will come up, so planning for them in advance can be a wise choice.

-For instance, state courts charge a fee for filing a divorce petition, which averages out to be about $200.
+For instance, state courts charge a filing fee for a divorce petition, which averages out to be about $200.
 If you and your spouse are not on good terms and you need to serve your spouse with the necessary paperwork to begin a contested divorce, you may need to pay an additional $35 to $100 in process service fees.
-These fees may be higher if you do not know where your spouse lives currently, and the process server has to dig a little deeper to find the person.
+These court fees may be higher if you do not know where your spouse lives currently, and the process server has to dig a little deeper to find the person.

 However, if you are on friendly terms with your spouse, they can simply sign an acceptance of the petition or a waiver of service, which can then be filed with the appropriate state court.
-Overall, it may be a good idea to budget an additional $300 to $350 on top of what you already budgeted for your divorce.
+Overall, it may be a good idea to budget an additional $300 to $350 on top of what you already budgeted for your divorce cost.

 Additional options